Interpretable Embeddings of Speech Enhance and Explain Brain Encoding Performance of Audio Models: Appendix

-Representations from self-supervised speech models (SSMs) were extracted using the code provided by Antonello et al. (available at \url{https://github.com/HuthLab/encoding-model-scaling-laws}).
-The input audio file, totaling 1800 seconds, was divided into five contiguous 360-second segments before being fed into the SSMs.
+Representations from speech foundation models (SFMs) were extracted using the code provided by \citet{antonello_scaling_2023} (available at \url{https://github.com/HuthLab/encoding-model-scaling-laws}).
+The input audio file, totaling 1800 seconds, was divided into five contiguous 360-second segments before being fed into the SFMs.
 This segmentation was performed to prevent data leakage between training and test folds in the 5-fold cross-validation scheme.

-We used the largest variants of each SSM (Whisper, WavLM, and HuBERT) because prior findings from Antonello \emph{et al.} \cite{antonello_scaling_2023} showed that the encoding performance of the brain by SSMs increased logarithmically with the number of model parameters.
-The details of each model are shown in Table.\ref{tab:model_summary}.